SarahLHarrison/portfolio/heatmaps.md

 ### Heat Maps

 I created these heat maps to show single unit spiking data.
 Each row of heat maps is a different neuron and each column is an experimental condition.
-Time is shown on the x axis, contrast level on the y axis, and colour indicates the number of spikes.
+Time is shown on the x-axis, contrast level on the y-axis, and colour indicates the number of spikes.
 This example uses for loops to generate each heat maps and plots using Matplotlib.

 ```python